staltz/flux-challenge/submissions/kennytilton/README.md

 >  state coordination, being completely familiar with the tools used but
 >  completely unfamiliar with the codebase.

-Indeterminable because no one else is familiar *at all* with Matrix.
+Indeterminable because no one else is familiar *at all* with Matrix, so we have no test dummy.
 But this could be my Submission Committee since the Matrix data flow engine has much in common with their projects:

 * Michael Westrate, author of [MobX](https://github.com/mobxjs/mobx)
 * Alan Dipert and Micha Niskin, crew behind [Javelin](https://github.com/hoplon/javelin)